The Linear $q$-Hypergraph Process: Introduction

-This paper uses the differential equation method to construct approximate partial Steiner systems.
-An $(n,q,t)$ partial Steiner system is a family $\mathcal{H} \subset \binom{[n]}{q}$ so that any $t$ subset is contained in at most one element of $\mathcal{H}$.
-It is easy to see that $|\mathcal{H}| \le \frac{\binom{n}{t}}{\binom{q}{t}}$.
-When $|\mathcal{H}| = \frac{\binom{n}{t}}{\binom{q}{t}}(1-o(1))$ as $n \rightarrow \infty$ we say $\mathcal{H}$ is an approximate Steiner system.
 Theorem 7.1 of \cite{wormald1999differential} uses the differential equation method to show that a greedy matching of a $k$-uniform hypergraph will use almost all of the vertices given certain degree conditions are satisfied.
 The problem of finding an $(n,q,t)$ partial Steiner system on $[n]$ can be viewed as finding a matching in a particular $k$-uniform hypergraph.
 In \cite{wormald1999differential}, Wormald analyzes the greedy packing process to construct a hypergraph matching.
-He comments that while the proof only works for fixed $k$, one should be able to allow $k$ to grow as a function of the number of vertices and get an analogous result.
+He comments that while the proof only works for fixed $k$, one should be able to let $k$ be a function of the number of vertices and get an analogous result.
 Wormald's result suggests the greedy packing process could construct a $(n,q,2)$ approximate partial Steiner system for $q=o(\sqrt[4]{\log n})$.
 We explain the connection between Wormald's result and our result in Section 1.2.
-Our main contribution is that we show that an $\mathcal{F}$-free process constructs an $(n,q,2)$ approximate partial Steiner system for $q=o(\sqrt{\log n)}$.
+Bohman, Frieze, and Lubetzky studied a random triangle removal process which constructs a partial Steiner triple system \cite{bohman2015random}.
+We analyze a process that is equivalent to randomly removing $K_q$ subgraphs.
+Bennett, Dudek, and Zerbib analyze a similar process they call the online triangle packing process to prove Tuza's conjecture for $G(n,m)$ under certain conditions \cite{bennett2020large}.
+Our main contribution is that we show that an $\mathcal{F}$-free process constructs an $(n,q,2)$ approximate partial Steiner system for $q=o(\sqrt{\log n})$.

 Bohman and Warnke showed there exists approximate partial Steiner triple systems with high girth by analyzing an $F$-free process \cite{bohman2019large}.
 Our work uses their approach to analyze the process of $q$-uniform graphs where $q$ may depend on $n$.